 Pain comes from witnessing someone we care about being abused.
-Pain also comes from witnessing someone we care about being the Alleged Perpetrator.
+Pain also comes from witnessing someone we care about being the abuser.
 And pain comes from not knowing how to help either the victim or the victimizer.
 This pain constitutes Vicarious Trauma, a form of trauma that comes from being a helpless witness to other’s trauma and not knowing how to intervene or, if knowing, not being able to.

 Children, who see one parent abuse another or one of their siblings, are in this life-altering position of being vicariously traumatized, even if they themselves are never directly harmed.
 The survivor guilt that accompanies Vicarious Trauma can last a lifetime.
 These pages are intended to give some basic steps so that you can move from helpless to helpful, from being traumatized yourself via someone else’s trauma to finding a path of healing.